Stephen-Seo/swaybar_info/README.md

 The first network device that does not error out when fetching info will be used.

+For example, if you have a ethernet device like "eth0", and a wireless dongle that shows up as "wlan0" but isn't connected all the time, then you can use:

+    --netdev=wlan0,eth0

+This will make "wlan0" be used when it is present, but fallback to "eth0" if not.

 ## Net graph

 The `--netgraph_max_bytes=<bytes>` arg enables a 10-character-wide text graph